learning3d/assignment1/README.md

 We will explore how to obtain point clouds from triangle meshes.
 One obvious way to do this is to simply discard the face information and treat the vertices as a point cloud.
-However, this might be unresonable if the faces are not of equal size.
+However, this might be unreasonable if the faces are not of equal size.

 Instead, as we saw in the lectures, a solution to this problem is to use a uniform sampling of the surface using